 10.2..10.2 Visually impermeable boundary walls higher than the permitted 2.1m will not be permitted.

-10.2..10.3 No prefabricated materials, including “vibracrete” walls and false stone walls will be permitted in this zone.
+10.2..10.3 No prefabricated materials, including “vibracrete” walls and false stone walls will be permitted to face onto the coastline ocean in this zone.

 10.2..11 Roof treatment:

-10.2..11.1 Flat roofs must only be permitted on lean-to additions and must not constitute the majority of the roof space.

-10.2..11.2 Similarly dormers must not constitute more than one third of the roof space facing onto the coastline.
+10.2..11.1 10.2..11.2 Similarly dormers must not constitute more than one third of the roof space facing onto the coastline in Greenfield or Brownfield developments.

 10.2..12 Building massing and solid to void relationship: